ravenusmc/statues/readme.md

 4. Sentiment is tracked and graphed for what every single person says.
 5. A user may drill down on the sentiment graph to see who wrote what was posted, date, sentiment and what was actually written.
+6. On the sentiment graph, a user may change between a line or a bar graph.

 # Getting started
 ### Installing